Gyula Horn: Early life and education

-Administration and party career

-Communist Hungary
+In politics (1954–1994)

 In 1954 Horn joined the Hungarian communist party, then called the Hungarian Working People's Party (MDP).
 In November 1956, he helped reorganize the MDP into the Hungarian Socialist Workers' Party (MSZMP), which under the leadership of János Kádár crushed the 1956 Hungarian revolution against Soviet occupation and communist rule.

 Horn worked in the Ministry of Finance from 1954 to 1959.
 He got a job in the Foreign Ministry in 1959, first as an official in the independent Soviet department.
 In the 1960s he was a diplomat in the Hungarian embassies in Bulgaria and Yugoslavia.

 In 1969 Horn became an official in the foreign affairs department of the MSZMP Central Committee.
 By 1983 he rose to the rank of department head.
 In 1985 he was appointed secretary of state (deputy minister) in the Foreign Ministry.
 In 1989 he stepped forward to become foreign minister in the country's last communist government led by Miklós Németh.
 By this time, Horn had become a prominent member of the party's reformist wing, which wanted to jettison the goulash Communism of Kádár in favour of Western-style democracy and a market economy.

 As a minister he was in charge of foreign affairs when Hungary decided to open the western border (the "Iron Curtain") to East Germans wishing to emigrate to West Germany.
 He is often credited with having a major part in the decision and, consequently, a role in German unification.

 He and his Austrian counterpart Alois Mock posed for cameras on 27 June 1989 to cut through a barbed wire frontier fence, in a largely symbolic act of rapprochement which had been planned months before.
 As foreign minister he ordered the border to be opened to allow East Germans gathered in Hungary by the thousands to cross into Austria, and from there to West Germany.
 With this act he greatly contributed to the later unification of Germany.
 Within weeks tens of thousands of East Germans, who travelled to Hungary with "tourist" visas, headed straight for the unfortified border and walked into the West.
 Horn outraged his East German counterparts when he told them that international treaties on refugees took precedence over a 1969 agreement between Budapest and East Berlin limiting freedom of movement.
 The fall of East German communism and the process of German unification had been launched.
 With dizzying speed, communist governments in the region succumbed to popular uprisings and sheer fatigue.
 Within a few years, the Soviet Union itself had evaporated.

 Horn helped lead the transformation of the MSZMP into the Hungarian Socialist Party later in 1989.
 As foreign minister he prepared and signed the Hungarian-Soviet troop withdrawal agreement in March 1990.
 Among the politicians of the transitional era, including representatives of civil opposition, he was the first in Hungary who raised and suggested the issue of possible membership in NATO and the European Union.